brightspot/react-examples/brightspot-routing/README.md

 #### Points to note in the JS Class files:

 - `ViewModel.Of(BrightspotRoutingEndpoint)`: `AllSectionsViewModel` and `AllArticlesViewModel` specify the `BrightspotRoutingEndpoint` which makes it possible to query for content without using a query variable.
 - `DirectoryItem`: `Article.ts` and `Section.ts` will generate Java Classes that implement `DirectoryItem`.
 This enables the use of the `createPermalink()` method to automatically generate permalinks.
 It exposes the permalink and redirect data entered into the URLs widget on a content type's edit page.
-It also adds `path` as a query variable
+It also adds `path` as a query variable.
 - `DirectoryDataViewModel`: This returns a list of a content type's permalink paths and whether each one is a redirect or not.
 The React app can use this information to handle redirects.

 #### Points to note in the React application: